aws-samples/emr-serverless-samples/examples/pyspark/README.md

 _ℹ️ Throughout this demo, I utilize environment variables to allow for easy copy/paste_

+_⚠️ The included script is only intended to be run in the `us-east-1` region.
+You can run in other regions by setting up EMR Serverless with a VPC, which may incur additional cost, or copy some sampe data from the `s3://noaa-gsod-pds/2022/` bucket._

 ## Setup

 _You should have already completed the pre-requisites in this repo's [README](/README.md)._